 Alcohol and drug addiction is a problem that affects the entire family.
 It can be difficult to understand how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
 Companies that hire drug addicts may be seen as encouraging this type of behavior, but it is important to remember that decision-making is often driven by stigma.
 When trying to overcome an addiction, it is important to consider what life is like for an addict.

-But have you ever sat down and imagined what life is like for an addict?
-The pleasure, pain and the constant urge to consume more of the drug, whatever it takes, is an interesting thought experiment for those of us who have never been inside an experience like that, but it can be instructive.
-Drug addicts with withdrawal often need additional medications to control the symptoms of eliminating addictive substances.
-As described in my article on The Most Neglected Aspect of Addiction Recovery, addiction is much more than just a pleasure.
-But this just makes you want to spend time with people who do understand, whose addictions make them feel exactly the way you do.
+The pleasure, pain, and constant urge to consume more of the drug can be difficult to imagine for those who have never experienced it.
+Drug addicts with withdrawal may need additional medications to control the symptoms of eliminating addictive substances.
+Addiction is much more than just a pleasure, as described in my article on The Most Neglected Aspect of Addiction Recovery.
+It can be helpful to spend time with people who understand the experience of addiction and feel the same way.

 It is important to learn about the wide variety of evidence-based addiction treatment and recovery options available.
 Everyone experiences addiction differently, but there are some universal characteristics of addiction.
 Understanding how difficult the recovery process can be will help you support other people who are struggling with an addiction.
 Drug users may go to great lengths to avoid the embarrassment and shame of their addiction.